atrocore/atrocore/docs/01.atrocore/03.administration/14.access-management/01.users/index.md

 - **Default Team**: Sets the primary team for the user
 - **Disable Action Logging**: Prevents tracking of user actions in [Action History](../04.action-history/)

+> For users with a Global Administrator, User Administrator or Role Administrator level of access, the 'Administration' interface is not available.
+We recommend creating special [layot profiles](../../13.user-interface/02.layouts/index.md#layout-profiles) for such users, with links to the relevant entities for executing the relevant administrator functions.

 **Security**:

 The Security section is only visible during user creation and provides essential account setup options: